-The poster that could be handed out targets people who are more resistant to the idea of gardening.
-It offers an overview of the benefits and the need for gardening today.
-Because Dig In is trying to create a new habit and behavior, having a tangible benefit and desire to begin gardening is important to give it a sense of seriousness.
-The primary goal of physical handouts is to reach young adults who might not come across the website on their own while offering guidance and inspiring intrinsic motivation rather than cookie cutter solutions.
+The second physical handout is an innovatively folded poster that targets people who are might be resistant to the idea of gardening.
+The poster offers an overview of the benefits of gardening and an explanation of some easy entry points.
+Since Dig In is trying to create new habits and behaviors, explaining the tangible benefits and offering straight forward and engaging ways to begin gardening is critical.
+The primary goal of physical handouts is to offer guidance and inspire intrinsic motivation around gardening rather than cookie cutter solutions.
+The seed cards and poster can be used to reach young adults who might not come across the website on their own.

-The design strategy of Dig In displays facts and short bits of information to create situational interest and inspire the audience to take action.
+The design strategy for Dig In displays facts and short bits of information to create situational interest and inspire the audience to take action.
 The educational aspect of the design offers facts and research to create a balance between the informational and emotional arguments of the campaign.
-Crafting factual and more technical information in a way that appeals to busy young adults is vital, it should be accessible and inviting while also commanding attention.
-In order to connect to the audience the design makes arguments that they are able to relate to on a personal level, such as the feeling of stress and constant connection to the world.
-The design communicates the importance of gardening and learning to garden, without talking down to the audience for not knowing how, but to empower them.
-The identity of Dig In with welcoming colors, engaging language and visuals will sustain the attention of young adults in order to communicate the value of gardening, make them consider its potential importance in their personal life, and convince them to take the first step to create their own garden.
+Crafting factual and more technical information in a way that appeals to busy young adults is vital, information should be accessible and inviting while also commanding attention.
+In order to connect to the audience the design uses arguments that they are able to relate to on a personal level, such as the feeling of stress and a desire to be connected to nature.
+The design communicates the importance of gardening and offers a variety of entry points into gardening.
+The goal is to empower the audience with tools and information and foster an intrinsic motivation that leaves the audience wanting to explore gardening in more detail.
+The identity of Dig In with welcoming colors, engaging language, and visuals, will sustain the attention of young adults in order to communicate the value of gardening, make them consider its potential importance in their personal life, and convince them to take the first step to create their own garden.

 Explore the whole process book and research: